MicrosoftDocs/cloud-adoption-framework/docs/migrate/index.md

 description: Prepare for a successful migration to Azure using an iterative process to assess, deploy, and release workloads.
 author: Zimmergren
 ms.author: tozimmergren
-ms.date: 03/19/2024
+ms.date: 03/25/2024
 ms.topic: conceptual
 ---

 # Cloud migration in the Cloud Adoption Framework

-This section of the Cloud Adoption Framework (CAF) explains the disciplines and principles behind its proven migration model.
-It also provides guidance to help you prepare for a successful migration to a cloud provider using an iterative process to first prepare, then assess, deploy, and release workloads.
+This part of the Cloud Adoption Framework (CAF) outlines the recommended migration approach and offers tips for a smooth move to the cloud through a step-by-step process: prepare, assess, deploy, and release workloads.
+It aims to be vendor-neutral, offering advice useful for migrating to any cloud service.

-This content attempts to maintain a vendor-neutral position whenever possible.
-It guides you through the processes and activities that can be applied to any cloud migration, whatever your chosen cloud vendor.

 ## Migration disciplines